You are here: Start » AVL.NET » HMI Controls for AVL.NET

 To be able to use the controls in an application, a reference to all the following modules needs to be added to the application project:

-All the above libraries can be found in the appropriate platform binaries subdirectory of Adaptive Vision Library installation directory.
+All the above libraries can be found in the appropriate platform binaries subdirectory of Aurora Vision Library installation directory.
 Additionally, when working with AVL.NET library, or AVL.NET primitive types, the modules

-AvlNet.TS.dll will also be referenced by the application (as described in Getting Started with Adaptive Vision Library .NET).
+AvlNet.TS.dll will also be referenced by the application (as described in Getting Started with Aurora Vision Library .NET).

-To begin working with the Visual Studio Windows Forms designer, controls from the
+To begin working with the Microsoft Visual Studio Windows Forms designer, controls from the

-HMI.Controls.dll from the 32 bit binaries of Adaptive Vision Library).
+HMI.Controls.dll from the 32 bit binaries of Aurora Vision Library).

 An example presenting how to use HMI controls in a Windows Forms application is located in the AVL examples folder as "05 AVL.Net\10 video box control".
 This example show how set up the application project and how to use ZoomingVideoBox control for displaying a single image.